-- Use logic to draw well supported conclusions from information given. - · Apply rules and principles to new situations. - · Use tables, graphs, charts and diagrams to explain concepts or ideas.
+- · Use logic to draw well supported conclusions from information given. - · Apply rules and principles to new situations. - · Use tables, graphs, charts and diagrams to explain concepts or ideas.

-MATH R001-Transitional Mathematics I
+MATH ROO1-Transitional Mathematics I

-1 hour lecture, 9 hours lab weekly This course is the first of a two-course Algebra sequence covering Pre-Algebra and Elementary Algebra topics.
+This course is the first of a two-course Algebra sequence covering Pre-Algebra and Elementary Algebra topics.
 An interactive, mastery-based technology model allows students to accelerate through pre-collegiate mathematics.
 Topics include ratios, rates, percents, geometry, operations on real numbers, variables, algebraic expressions, and solving and graphing linear equations and inequalities.
-(Formerly MATH R098R) Not applicable for degree credit.
+Not applicable for degree credit.
 Course is offered on a Pass/No Pass (P/NP) basis only.
+Formerly MATH R098R.